-This project involved Durham University Special Collections working with Saint Wilfrid’s RC Primary School Bishop Auckland
+This project involved Durham University Special Collections working with Saint Wilfrid’s Roman Catholic Primary School in Bishop Auckland

 The children were divided into six groups and took the parts of ‘evacuees’ from six periods of history that described the development of Bishop Auckland from Roman times to the present day.